 National Union Building Wedding Cost

-They provide the venue, you can use your own planner, and you can also select from one of their many awesome approved caterers.
+They provide the venue, but you can use your own planner and select from one of their many awesome approved caterers.

 There are comfortable couches for the guests to lounge on.
 Very comfortable.
 You sink into them and never want to get up again (until there’s cake).
 Speaking of cake (drool), you can see some of my absolute favorite bakers in my Best Vendors list.